spencertipping/bipolar/alcohol-substitution.md

 In my opinion, the goal isn't to forcibly suppress excitotoxicity by amplifying GABA receptors; it's probably better ensure adequate supply of natural NMDA inhibitors like GABA and magnesium.
 The brain has regulatory mechanisms designed to prevent excitotoxicity, many of which rely on things like B vitamins and trace minerals to function properly.

+Alcohol also has other problems, including broad toxicity and vitamin depletion.

+## Common deficiencies in alcoholics
++ [Vitamins A, B1, B6, and B9](https://pubmed.ncbi.nlm.nih.gov/3544907/) -- of these, B6 and B9 are critical for neurotransmitter metabolism
++ [Vitamins B6, B9, and B12](https://pubmed.ncbi.nlm.nih.gov/10758367/) -- B6 is critical for neurotransmitter function, and B9 and B12 collectively detoxify homocysteine into methionine (see the methylation section of [neurotransmitters](neurotransmitters.md) for more context)
++ [Magnesium](https://pubmed.ncbi.nlm.nih.gov/7836619/), which interacts with NMDA/GABA and is a CNS relaxant

+Basically, alcohol is addictive not only because it manipulates GABA receptors, but also because it depletes the body's natural GABA production mechanisms.
+Both of these things can be addressed more constructively with other substances, all of which are cheap, safer than alcohol, and available OTC.

 ## Much safer neurotransmission inhibitors
 Here's a list of GABA-ergic substances that, in my opinion, are far safer than alcohol, feel better, and may even be neuroprotective: